 In a broad sense my research involves the use of biochemical and biophysical techniques to investigate the structure and membrane association of polypeptides.
-At the present time my research involves three main areas of investigation:

-Determining the Structure of Thin Aaggregative Ffimbriae of Salmonella
+Determining the Structure of Bacterial Curli

-Thin aggregative fimbriae (Tafi) are a class of cell surface filaments found in Escherichia and Salmonella spp.
-Tafi, comprised manly of a single oligomerized protein, are thought to play an important role in the long-term survival and persistence of the respective organism.
-A recent report demonstrated that E.coli Tafi (curli) exhibit characteristics similar to amyloid fibrils found in a number of human diseases such as Alzheimer’s and Parkinson’s disease.
+Curli are a class of cell surface filaments found in Escherichia and Salmonella spp.
+Curli, comprised manly of a single oligomerized protein, are thought to play an important role in the long-term survival and persistence of the respective organism.
+A recent report demonstrated that E.coli curli exhibit characteristics similar to amyloid fibrils found in a number of human diseases such as Alzheimer’s and Parkinson’s disease.
 Based on these observations it has been suggested that curli may serve as a valuable model system for studying amyloid formation.
-Despite their importance, molecular details regarding the arrangement of protein within Tafi and their structure is lacking.
-In these proposed studies I hope to investigate the structure of the Salmonella thin aggregative fimbril protein AgfA in its oligomeric form using electron paramagnetic resonance (EPR) spectroscopy together with site directed spin labeling (SDSL).
-We will employ a series of spin labeled single cysteine mutants of AgfA and obtain EPR data to determine the proteins’ organization within the fibril, and to generate a three-dimensional model of AgfA in its oligomeric form.
-The combination of EPR spectroscopy and SDSL has proven to be a powerful method in elucidating structural details of amyloid fibrils, and, therefore, is ideally suited for studying the structure of Tafi.
-The proposed experiments will provide us with structural information that may, in the long term, enable the development of novel, fimbriae based, therapies to reduce long-term pathogen survival and persistence.
+Despite their importance, molecular details regarding the arrangement of protein within Carli and their structure is lacking.
+The long-term objective of this research is to establish structural details of CsgA, the main protein component of Curli in Salmonella.